Viki-coding/ADHD-Self-Assessment/README.md

   - D. Often
   - E. Very Often

      These 5 options (a, b, c, d & e) remain the same, creating a clear and concise user required response which createes a familiar user interactive experince to elicit a postive user experience.
-The questions and content are laid out logically and clearly allowing ituitve interaction while giveing user feedback.
+The questions and content are laid out logically and clearly allow ituitve interaction while giveing user feedback.
 It is clear to see which question is being displayed and the users reponse is displayed under that question.
-Each response is scored and the result is displayed as a score with some advice to the user.
+Each response is scored, at the end of the questionaire all scores are added up and the result is displayed as a score with some advice to the user.
 The results indicate if the user has/has not symptoms that may indicate they have ADHD.
-The content reflects the 6 most indicative questions as referenced in XXXX and the responses clarifies the purpose It is not a formal diagnosis.
+The question content reflects the 6 most indicative questions as referenced in Attention Deficit Disorder Association of America assessment tool in conjuction with the World Health Organisation (referenced in credits below).

+     Scoring system:

+     a = 0

+     b = 0

+     c = 1

+     d = 2

+     e = 3

+Scoring Range:

+     - If a user scores between 0-3 they show no signs of ADHD
+     - If a user scores between 4-6 they show mild signs of ADHD
+     - If a user scores between 7-12 they show signs of ADHD
+     - If a user score between 13-18 they show very strong signs of ADHD

+    IT IS NOT A FORMAL DIAGNOSIS.

 The program aims to allow people/GP's to check if they have some symptoms that may indicate they have ADHD, they can then decide wheather they wish to look into having a formal diagnosis.